GUIDE 2024

 What is the average medical writer salary?

 According to estimates from Glassdoor, the average salary for medical writers in the US is $90,024.
-The expected range for the average salary is $44,000 to $235,000.
+The expected range for the average salary is $44,000 to $235,000, including compensation packages.
 According to Zippia, the top five highest-paying states in the US for medical writers are the District of Columbia, Virginia, California, Nevada, and Massachusetts.

 Josh Fechter